MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 In this very small sample the issue could have been determined by looking at the few lines of code, but in larger programs the techniques presented here can be used to decrease the time necessary to locate an issue.

-Once a trace is recorded, the trace and repro steps can be shared, and the issue will be reproducible on demand.
+Once a trace is recorded, the trace and repro steps can be shared, and the issue will be reproducible on demand on any PC.

 ---